cosimg/blog/_posts/2022-10-09-role-playing.markdown

+---
+layout: page
-"The usual collection of brave fools and cynical experts" - role playing in the Prussian Kriegsspiel
+title: "The usual collection of brave fools and cynical experts" - role playing in the Prussian Kriegsspiel
+date: 2022-10-07 20:00:00 +0300
+description: As far as the general setup is concerned ...
+img: Picture.png  #  Add image post (optional)
+fig-caption:  # Add figcaption (optional)
+tags: [about]
+---

+*by Jorit Wintjes*

 As far as the general setup is concerned, few simulations as as powerful to depict the fog of war as the Prussian Kriegsspiel.
 With facilitators representing all levels of command subordinate to the participants, the latter often are confined to giving orders and hoping for the best, which is, of course entirely accurate and depicts both the isolation that comes with command and the crucial difference between command of units operating on the battlefield and the actual leadership of such units.
 As much as one might want to leave the command tent or bunker and join the fray, the Prussian Kriegsspiel simply does not allow its participants to follow in the footsteps of officers who, while displaying great personal bravery, effectively gave up their command function by joining the action.
 In doing so, the Kriegsspiel teaches an important lesson in that it confronts the participants with the necessity to trust subordinates to fulfil orders to the best of the latter's capabilities.